agenkin3/salaries/README.md

-# README (Steps to get the application up and running)
+# README

 Welcome to Salaries App!
 Look up the salaries of others in your industry, browse salary data, and contribute to salary transparency.
 Help close the pay gap.
 Make informed decisions about your career.
+The front end is here: https://github.com/alicegenkin/salaries-frontend

+* Add steps to get the application up and running
 * Ruby version: 2.6.1p33

 * System dependencies